Saint-Ignace-de-Loyola

 Saint-Ignace-de-Loyola (/fr/) is a municipality in the Lanaudière region of Quebec, Canada, part of the D'Autray Regional County Municipality.
-Its territory is located on 33 of the Sorel Islands in the Saint Lawrence River where it flows into Lac Saint-Pierre, the largest of which are île Madame, île aux Ours, and La Grande Île.
+Its territory is located on 33 of the Sorel Islands in the St. Lawrence River where it flows into Lac Saint-Pierre, the largest of which are île Madame, île aux Ours, and La Grande Île.

+There is a ferry service connecting Quebec Route 158 in Saint-Ignace-de-Loyola to Sorel-Tracy across the St. Lawrence River.

 History

 In 1895, the Parish of Saint-Ignace-de-Loyola was formed, and named in honour of the founder of the Jesuits, Ignatius López de Loyola (1491-1556).
 In 1896, its post office opened and a year later, the parish municipality was established by separating from La Visitation-de-l'Île-Dupas.

 On October 31, 2012, it changed status from a parish municipality to a municipality.